vincentkfu/fio/HOWTO.rst

 Block size
 ~~~~~~~~~~

-.. option:: blocksize=int[,int][,int], bs=int[,int][,int]
+.. option:: blocksize=int[,int][,int][,int], bs=int[,int][,int][,int]

 	The block size in bytes used for I/O units.
 Default: 4096.
 A single value
-	applies to reads, writes, and trims.
+	applies to reads, writes, trims, and copies.
 Comma-separated values may be
-	specified for reads, writes, and trims.
-A value not terminated in a comma
+	specified for reads, writes, trims, and copies.
+A value not terminated in
-	applies to subsequent types.
+        a comma applies to subsequent types.

 	Examples:

 		**bs=256k**
-			means 256k for reads, writes and trims.
+			means 256k for reads, writes, trims, and copies

 		**bs=8k,32k**
-			means 8k for reads, 32k for writes and trims.
+			means 8k for reads, 32k for writes, trims, and copies.

 		**bs=8k,32k,**
-			means 8k for reads, 32k for writes, and default for trims.
+                        means 8k for reads, 32k for writes, and default for
+                        trims and copies.

 		**bs=,8k**
-			means default for reads, 8k for writes and trims.
+			means default for reads, 8k for writes, trims, and copies.

 		**bs=,8k,**
-			means default for reads, 8k for writes, and default for trims.
+                        means default for reads, 8k for writes, and default for
+                        trims and copies

-.. option:: blocksize_range=irange[,irange][,irange], bsrange=irange[,irange][,irange]
+.. option:: blocksize_range=irange[,irange][,irange][,irange], bsrange=irange[,irange][,irange][,irange]

 	A range of block sizes in bytes for I/O units.
 The issued I/O unit will
 	always be a multiple of the minimum size, unless
 	:option:`blocksize_unaligned` is set.

-	Comma-separated ranges may be specified for reads, writes, and trims as
+        Comma-separated ranges may be specified for reads, writes, trims, and
-	described in :option:`blocksize`.
+        copies as described in :option:`blocksize`.

 	Example: ``bsrange=1k-4k,2k-8k``.